 #27 NICO HULKENBERG

-It seems strange that the man who excelled at every junior series he competed in is now the man with the most F1 starts to not score a podium finish.
-Nico Hulkenberg is well respected for his speed and racecraft, and he’ll surely be hoping to get that maiden top three finish in 2019.
+It seems strange that the man who excelled at every junior series he competed in holds the record for the most F1 starts without a podium finish.
+Well respected for his speed and racecraft, Nico Hulkenberg bowed out of Formula 1 at the end of the 2019 season.

 |Full Name||Nicolas Hulkenberg|